Your Behavior In The Classroom

 To whom it may concern,

 I have been asked to write a letter of support for STUDENT who I have known since ________ as I have had STUDENT in ________ classes.
-These classes included, CLASS-1, ..., CLASS-n, and STUDENT performed adequately in MOST/ALL of them earning a mean grade of about ________ on a 4.0 scale.
+These classes included, CLASS-1, ..., CLASS-n, and STUDENT performed adequately in MOST/ALL of them by earning passing grades.

-If you should require any additional information, please do not hesitate to contact me.
+If you should require any additional information, please do not hesitate to contact me and I will do my best to answer your questions.

 Sincerely,